glouppe/info8006-introduction-to-ai/lecture2.md

 Yes, provided the correct decision can be made on the basis of the current percept.
 That is, if the environment is fully observable, deterministic and known.

-R: rework the figures including ghosts, where considering how the world would be is necessary.
+In the figure, the sequence of actions is clearly suboptimal.

 ---